thomas7428/Precice-Env-Constructor/README.md

 The **Precice Environment Constructor** is a tool designed to simplify the setup and configuration of the [preCICE](https://precice.org/) environment for simulation coupling.
 This repository provides scripts and instructions to streamline the installation process, ensuring a smooth experience for users.

+## Warning

+The source code for **CalculiX 2.20** is included in this repository.
+This is due to internet access restrictions from the official site and the unavailability of repositories hosting the 2.20 version of **CalculiX**.
+Please ensure compliance with the licensing terms of **CalculiX** when using or distributing this code.

 ## Features

 - Preconfigured setup for **preCICE** and its adapters.